Faculty Ensembles

 Members of the UD Faculty Jazz Ensemble are Todd Groves, saxophones; Dave Bozenhard, guitar; Miles Brown, bass; and Tom Palmer, drums/piano.

-For over 20 years, Quey [“Kway"] Percussion Duo has dazzled audiences worldwide with their unmistakable style that blends traditions of contemporary, cross-cultural, classical, and popular music to create colorful sound worlds that often place focus on interlocking counterpoint and musical multi-tasking.
+For over 20 years, Quey Percussion Duo (pronounced “Kway”) has dazzled audiences worldwide with their unmistakable style that blends traditions of contemporary, cross-cultural, classical, and popular music to create colorful sound worlds that often place focus on interlocking counterpoint and musical multi-tasking.
 Their presentations have a reputation for elevating the basic acts of striking, shaking, and scraping into a blast of energy, a splash of curiosity, with a pinch of whimsy.
+Their curiosity and dedication to lifelong scholarship has led to decades of immersive study in global music making, a characteristic that permeates their distinct voice.

-QPD holds the only full-time residency by a percussion duo in the US at the University of Delaware where they co-direct the percussion program, deliver various chamber ensembles, coordinate applied lessons, and present joint studio classes.
-Their side-by side approach to teaching has led to many performance and recording opportunities for their students.
-In addition, their focus on creating high-level social media video content has led to nearly 2 million views of their performances.
-QPD is endorsed by Pearl/Adams Instruments, Sabian Cymbals, Vic Firth Sticks and Mallets, Remo Drumheads, and Schoenhut Toy Pianos.
+QPD holds the only full-time residency by a percussion duo in the US at the University of Delaware where they co-direct the percussion program, deliver various chamber music experiences, lessons, and studio classes.
+Their side-by-side approach to teaching has led to many performance and recording opportunities for their students.